 Remember, the state writes the will if none is presented.
 For example, with no will present, the state generally mandates the wife receives half the remaining assets and the children receive the balance.
 Once the bills have been paid and the assets have been distributed, the estate is liquidated and no longer exists.
 The estate pays the attorney’s fees.
 The fee comes off the top of the asset pool so all beneficiaries or distributees bear the cost in proportion.

-An experienced Estate Administration firm like Sheryll Law, P.C. makes uncontested Estate Administration proceed smoothly to conclusion.
+An experienced Estate Administration firm like Sheryll Law, P.C. makes uncontested Estate Administration proceed smoothly to the conclusion.

-There are at least as many ways for an Estate Administration to be contested as there are executors, beneficiaries, administrators, creditors and distributees of the estate.
+There are at least as many ways for an Estate Administration to be contested as there are executors, beneficiaries, administrators, creditors, and distributees of the estate.
 Here are just a few of the challenges that require expert legal representation.

 For example, two siblings may contest over who should administer.
 The stated reasons for contesting are control of the estate distribution and garnering the administrator’s commission.
 However, rivalry among family members and other family issues are often at the root of the dispute.